 Size of Program

-There are places in the program for approximately twenty-five students in each year of the program.
+There are places in the program for approximately twenty to twenty-five students in each year of the program.

 Where Our Students Live